tbhuy/geospark-jdbc/README.md

 ## Documentation

-Spark JDBC driver is a read-only JDBC driver that uses Spark SQL as database tables.
+GeoSpark JDBC driver is a read-only JDBC driver that uses Spark SQL as database tables.

 First, create a configuration file like this: